sashakot/smp_mad_stress/README.md

 ## Conclusions and observations

-* Having more than two MADs on wire to the same destination dosen't help.
+* Having more than two MADs on wire to the same destination doesn't help.
 * Local device can send 128 MADs in parallel (1-2 MADs to each destination) without drops.
 128 is default size of send queue for QP0 in driver
 * MAD send/recv consume CPU.
 For reaching maximum, single thread is not enough